• Skip to primary navigation

 • Prosperity

-Of every $100 spent at a locally owned business, $45 goes back into the local economy.
-Only $13 of every $100 spent at a chain store stays in the community.
-When you buy from a “Mom or Pop” business, you are not helping a CEO buy a third vacation home.
-You are helping a mom or dad put food on the table, a family pay a mortgage, or a student pay for college.
+Of every $100 spent at a locally owned business, $53 goes back into the local economy, while only $13 spent at a chain store stays in the community.
+(Source: American Independent Business Alliance) When you buy from a “Mom or Pop” business, you’re not helping a CEO buy a third vacation home.
+Instead, you’re helping a mom or dad put food on the table, a family pay a mortgage, or a student pay for college.
 Buying what you need from our locally owned independent businesses supports people who are part of our community!

 • Stability